 Centralisation

-Client communication today occurs across multiple channels—phone, SMS, email, and various social media platforms (such as Facebook, WhatsApp, Instagram, TikTok, and Twitter), along with website chats and video conferencing.
-A CRM centralises all this information, ensuring that your team has access to up-to-date customer data.
-This centralisation minimises data duplication and supports more informed decision-making and collaboration.
+Client communication today occurs across multiple channels, including phone, SMS, email, social media platforms such as Facebook, WhatsApp, Instagram, TikTok and Twitter, as well as website chat and video conferencing.
+A CRM centralises this information so your team can access up to date customer data.
+This centralisation reduces data duplication and supports more informed decision making and collaboration.

 Scalability